Web3NL/motoko-book/src/common-programming-concepts/pattern-matching.md

 # Pattern Matching

-When we discussed tuples, objects and variants, we were building up *structured data* types.
+When we discussed tuples, records and variants, we were building up *structured data* types.
 With pattern matching we are able to *decompose* structured data into its constituent parts.

 Lets use pattern matching to decompose a tuple into its constituent parts.
 We first construct a tuple and assign it to a variable.
 Then we deconstruct it by naming its values one by one and bringing them into scope: